vishwa91/OptSys/README.md

 1. Compute the light throughput of the system

+2. Compute vingetting for the scene for a given system

-2. Simulate system for different wavelengths
+3. Simulate system for different wavelengths

 # Usage
 Broadly, simulation consists of two parts